 You can complain if you feel you or your child are not getting a fair go.
 You can complain about a range of issues to do with your child and you including:

-- if your children are not able to see their siblings or are not placed together
+If your children are are not supported to see their siblings or are not placed together

-- behaviour by caseworkers or other staff such as rudeness or disrespect.
+Behaviour by caseworkers or other staff, such as, excluding you, rudeness, or disrespect.

-The first step is to talk to the caseworker.
-If this doesn’t help, ask to talk to the team leader or manager from the agency or FACS.
+The first step is to talk to the caseworker or case manager.
+If this doesn’t help, ask to talk to the team leader or manager from the agency or DCJ.

 If this doesn’t work then consider making a formal complaint.
 If you decide to make a formal complaint put it in writing if you can.
 If you can’t put it in writing tell the staff member clearly that you want to make a formal complaint.
 Your options are:

-- If you are complaining about FACS go to the Community Services website and contact them using the email or postal address they have provided or call them on 1800 000 164.
+If you are complaining about DCJ, go to the DCJ website and contact them using the email or postal address provided or call them on 1800 000 164

-- You can also complain to FACS about what agencies do as they receive funding from FACS.
-Use the same link above to do this.
+You can also complain to DCJ about what other agencies/funded service providers do, because they receive DCJ funding.
+Use the link above.

 It can be helpful to get outside support to manage disputes and disagreements when your children are in out of home care.
-There are a few alternative dispute resolution (ADR) processes you can ask for if you are having problems coming to an agremeent with an agency or with FACS.
-It is fine for you to suggest this – you dont have to wait for the agency or FACS to offer it.
+There are a few alternative dispute resolution (ADR) processes you can ask for if you are having problems coming to an agreement with an agency or with DCJ.
+It is fine for you to suggest this – you don’t have to wait for the agency or DCJ to offer it.
+Example reasons include:

 Get legal advice if you need more information about ADR and what process would suit you and your child.